CausalRivers/experiments/causal_discovery_zoo/README.md

 4. Install env via env.yml

-Importantly, the sleeve supports two input types.
-1. 2 files per sample.
-One that holds the time series and one that holds the labels.
-In "linear samples" you can find an example for this.
-2. 2 files in total.
-One .csv file that holds the time series of all samples and a pickle file that holds a list of networkx objects that specify the ground truth and which time series are present in a sample.
-All timeseries specified in a netowrkx object are assumed to be in the same time series.
-We further provide functionality to parse the graph into matrix format for scoring.

-### Missing:
-- Parallel script (I guess not needed due to slurm)
-- Envs should be properly sparsed out.
-- Properly reference all method origins.

 ### Methods implemented:

 Importantly, we often simply wrap the official implementations which can be often installed via pip:

 - VAR
 - VARLINGAM